 LONDON – TECH – A virtual private network (VPN) is an effective tool for improving your security and privacy when using the internet.
 If you regularly connect to public Wi-Fi networks, you should install a VPN on your device.
 Without a VPN in place, you are leaving yourself exposed to various hacking methods, which can be used to steal your personal information or to snoop on your online activities.

 As well as boosting your security and privacy, a VPN will also allow you to avoid bandwidth throttling and other restrictions on what you can do online.
 A VPN encrypts your traffic so that no one other than your VPN provider knows what you are doing online.
 This means that internet providers won’t know which content to throttle.
+You also may want to boost your speed using a VPN.

 Why Would a VPN Slow Down Your Internet Connection?